Students get real-life design experience

 Students in Christina Kile’s horticulture class will have a chance to make their mark today at the Education Foundation concert featuring George Thorogood and the Destroyers.

-The annual concert is scheduled for 8:30 p.m. tonight at the Ector County Coliseum.
+The annual concert is scheduled for 8:30 p.m.
+Tuesday (Sept.
+17) at the Ector County Coliseum.

 The Odessa Education Foundation raises money for teachers and children, Foundation President Jeff Woltz has said in a news release.